-In situ hybridisation
+In situ Hybridisation

-The biomers.net dopeProbes are labeled with an identical fluorophore at the 5´- and 3´-end of the oligonucleotide.
+The biomers.net dopeProbes are labelled with an identical fluorophore at the 5´- and 3´-end of the oligonucleotide.

-In a first step, an oligonucleotide, usually 18 - 25 bases long, is modified with an aminolink at the 5’-end.
+During the synthesis, an oligonucleotide, usually 18 - 25 bases long, is modified with an aminolink at the 5’-end.
 This primary amino function is coupled to a reactive bi-functional crosslinking reagent, resulting in an activated oligonucleotide, which can react in a further step with a free amino function of the horseradish peroxidase molecule.
 Thus, a stable covalent coupling is achieved.
 The appropriate choice of reaction conditions and excess of reagents leads to 1:1 connection between oligonucleotide and HRP.

 Purification and isolation of the HRP oligonucleotide is best achieved by using polyacrylamide gel electrophoresis (PAGE).